-Regarding the number of breastfeeding times, the present study revealed that the majority of the study participants in the control, peppermint water, and expressed breast milk group respectively had fed their baby more than 10 times.
+Regarding the number of breastfeeding times, the present study revealed that the majority of participants study peppermint water and expressed breast milk groups respectively had fed their newbornsmore than 10 times.
 This finding might be because the majority of women were from the rural area which they have a very positive attitude towards breastfeeding and it's important for the development of the child the majority of them were housewives and have frequent contact with their babies give breast milk.
-This finding is in the same line as a study conducted in Ethiopia by Arage & Gedamu, (2016) in Ethiopia, who investigated "exclusive breastfeeding practice and associated factors among mothers of infants less than six months of age in Debre Tabor Town.
-Northwest Ethiopia: a cross-sectional study ".
+This finding is in the same line as a study conducted in Ethiopia by Arage&Gedamu, (2016) in Ethiopia, investigated "exclusive breastfeeding practice and associated factors among mothers of infants less than six months of age in Debre Tabor Town, Northwest Ethiopia: a cross-sectional study ".
 Their findings revealed that the majority of mothers give breast milk to their infant eight times and above per 24 hrs.

-Regarding breastfeeding duration, the present study revealed that the majority of the study participants in the control, peppermint water, and expressed breast milk group respectively had fed their babies for 10 minutes.
-This finding might be because due to a lack of primipara women's experience and knowledge regarding breastfeeding techniques.
-This finding matched with Abdallah et al. (2018)investigated "Breast and nipple problems among encountered puerperal primipara women Zagazig".
-Their findings revealed that most of the studied women fed their infants for less than 15 minutes.
-On the hand, the present contradicted Hassan, et al. (2020) who investigated the effect of breastfeeding practices knowledge and among primiparous women with cesarean section: impact on breast engorgement Egypt.
-Their Upper findings revealed that more than half of women fed their babies for less than 10 minutes.
+Regarding breastfeeding duration, the present study revealed that the majority of the study participants in the peppermint water and expressed breast milk group respectively had fed their babies for 10 minutes.
+This finding might be due to a lack of primipara women's experience and knowledge regarding breastfeeding techniques.
+This finding matched with Abdallah et al. (2018) who investigated "Breast and nipple problems encountered among puerperal primipara women Zagazig".
+Their findings revealed that most of the women studied fed their infants for less than 15 minutes.
+On the other hand, the present study contradicted Hassan, et al. (2020) who investigated the effect of breastfeeding knowledge practices among primiparous women with cesarean section: impact on breast engorgement in Upper Egypt.
+Their findings revealed that more than half of women fed their babies for less than 10 minutes.

-The present study revealed that the majority of the study participants in the control, peppermint water, and expressed breast milk groups respectively had entered the nipple only into the newborn mouth.
-This was not amazing since almost of the studied subjects lived in rural areas, were housewives, and had large and extended families So, they tended to consult older experienced women as well as friends and relatives.
-Also, this result may reflect how much peers and friends can affect or form one's knowledge regarding important health issues and/or practices such breastfeeding.
+The present study revealed that the majority of the study participants in the peppermint water and expressed breast milk group respectively had entered the nipple only into the newborn mouth.
+This was not amazing since most of the studied subjects lived in rural areas, were housewives, and had large and extended families.
+So, they tended to consult older experienced women as well as friends and relatives.
+Also, this result may reflect how much peers and friends can affect or form one's knowledge regarding important health issues and/or practices such as breastfeeding.
 It is well known that receiving information from wrong sources is just as bad as ignorance.
-This result completely contradicts the literature review which emphasizes that correct positioning of the nipple is essential to prevent sore nipple the whole areola should be well into the mouth, above the tongue, so that the gums can perform the essential driving action (Hassan et al., 2020).
-This finding is in the same line as Abobaker et al. (2020) in Cairo, Egypt who investigated the effectiveness nonpharmaceutical approach the traumatic nipple for lactating mothers.
-Their findings revealed that more than half of the study participants in three groups respectively entered the nipple only into the newborn mouth.
+This result completely contradicts the literature review which emphasizes correct positioning of the nipple is essential to prevent sore nipples the whole areola should be well into the mouth, above the tongue, so that the gums can perform the essential driving action (Hassan et al., 2020).
+This finding is in the same line with Abobaker et al. (2020) inCairo, Egypt who investigated the effectiveness of the nonpharmaceutical approach on the traumatic nipple for lactating mothers.
+Their findings revealed that more than half of study participants in three groups respectively entered the nipple only into the newborn 's mouth.